thunderbird/webext-support/experiments/LegacyHelper/README.md

 ## Objective

 This API is a temporary helper while converting legacy extensions to modern WebExtensions.
-It allows to `resource://` URLs, which are needed to load custom system modules (*.sys.mjs), and `chrome://` URLs, which are needed to open legacy XUL dialogs.
+It allows to register `resource://` URLs, which are needed to load custom system modules (*.sys.mjs), and `chrome://` URLs, which are needed to open legacy XUL dialogs.

 ## Usage